-He went from the refugee camp he lives in Benghazi to Triipoli to seek specialised medical care.
-When he arrvied, he went to his sister who was lucky to be able to rent a house in Khallet Alforjan in Tripoli after she fled Tawergha.
+One day, he went from his refugee camp in Benghazi to Tripoli to seek specialised medical care.
+When he arrvied, he went to his sister who was lucky to be able to rent a house in Khallet Alforjan district in Tripoli after she fled Tawergha.

 He spent the first night with her and the next day in the morning he set off for Tripoli Cardiac hospital and on his way he was stopped at a check point near the base of 32-Brigade by a militia from Misrata.
 They did not tell him any thing except asking him if he was from Tawergha and when he answered yes, they took him to their base where he was detained for eight days.
 The first three days he was just beaten continuously.
 Then, he was tortured with electric shocks, whiped with a leather belt and burnt with a hot metal rod.

-Later, someone came who seems to be their leader and told the guards to bury him next to his tribe members and indeed they took him to a place which looked like a graveyard.
+Later, someone, who seemed to be their leader, came and told the guards to bury him next to his tribe members, and indeed they took him to a place which looked like a graveyard.
 They put him in an empty hole and covered his body with sand except his head for about two hours.
 Then, two men came and dug him out of the hole and put him in the hot sun untill the evening.
 Finally, they took him to a place where he managed to find a water tap and was able to drink and wash himself.

 Hours later, someone said to him that he was useless to them and he started cursing him and insulting him telling him that "We are ruling Libya now, and no one can help you out".
 Fortunately, he later released him along with another person who was also from Tawergha called "Hussein Ashour" and was also tortured a lot before he was finally released.